jfude/CarND-Advanced-Lane-Lines-UD/ALF_Writeup.md

 ### Example Lane Identification Image

-Below is an example frame image from the video, where the lane overlay is plotted back down on the original image.
+Below is an example frame image from the video output, project_output.sv3, where the lane overlay is plotted back down on the original image.

+Sample Image Frame #1
+![Sample image][sample_frame_1_img]

 The output of lane_finding.py corresponding to this frame is
 ```